siyuan-bruce/siyuan-bruce.github.io/reading_group/home.md

 | 17     | 7/23/2024 | Nature Science| Ma Mengyao       | Unveiling the Mind of the Machine                                                                         | Yanru Song: The Economic Effects of Mafia: Firm Level Evidence |

 Join us to enrich your understanding of Information Systems through insightful discussions and critiques!

+## Acknowledgement
+- The initial group is initiated by me and Zhe Wang from PolyU.
+Tonglin Zhang assisted in poster making.